-SCD is the most common inherited blood disorder and estimated to affect approximately 100,000 individuals in the United States.
-SCD is most prominent among Black or African American patients-affecting 1 out of 365 Black or African American births-and the average life expectancy of publicly insured individuals with SCD is reported to be approximately 52.6 years of age.
-Therefore, although SCD is a low prevalence condition, it is important, as its impact on affected patients, their families, and the community is profound.
+SCD is the most common inherited blood disorder and estimated to affect approximately 100,000 individuals in the United States.1 SCD is most prominent among Black or African American patients-affecting 1 out of 365 Black or African American births1-and the average life expectancy of publicly insured individuals with SCD is reported to be approximately 52.6 years of age.24 Therefore, although SCD is a low prevalence condition, it is important, as its impact on affected patients, their families, and the community is profound.
 The medical and non-medical costs of SCD have a large economic toll.
-Based on a 2022 systematic review and landscape analysis, costs were higher for SCD patients when compared with non-SCD individuals, with the total annual costs per patient within the general SCD population ranging from \$14,012 to \$80,842 per patient per year.
+Based on a 2022 systematic review and landscape analysis, costs were higher for SCD patients when compared with non-SCD individuals, with the total annual costs per patient within the general SCD population ranging from \$14,012 to \$80,842 per patient per year.25

-The National Academies of Sciences, Engineering, and Medicine, HHS, and CMS all support improving acute pain management for patients with SCD.
-In 2020, the National Academy of Medicine (NAM) published a strategic plan and blueprint for action to address SCD with a special emphasis on enhancing the quality of care provided to patients presenting with pain.
-Evidence suggests that up to 80% of patients with SCD report avoiding the healthcare system whenever possible and live with chronic pain that is undermanaged.
-When they do seek emergency care due to an acute severe pain crisis, studies have shown patients wait an average of 90 minutes before analgesics are given.
+The National Academies of Sciences, Engineering, and Medicine,2 HHS,^{3,4} and CMS^{5,6} all support improving acute pain management for patients with SCD.
+In 2020, the National Academy of Medicine (NAM) published a strategic plan and blueprint for action to address SCD with a special emphasis on enhancing the quality of care provided to patients presenting with pain.2 Evidence suggests approximately 60% of patients with SCD surveyed reported avoiding care in the ED due to a previous negative experience.8 When they do seek emergency care due to an acute severe pain crisis, studies have shown patients wait an average of 90 minutes before analgesics are given.^{9,26}